shabegger/phys-575-cirq-scec/README.md

 Here you can see the `(i, j)` indices used by Cirq on the left side.
 The measurements use a custom naming scheme using the `(x, y)` indices and prefixes `MX` and `MZ` to indicate syndrome measurements.

+One challenge posed when using Cirq is that it does not allow for classical control during simulation.
+However, the protocol for the surface code calls for resetting the measure qubits to the `0` state after measurement.
+In this code, I got around this by creating additional ancilla qubits for each syndrom measurement.
+After the measurement, the measure qubit is swapped with the ancilla to "reset" it.
+I wrote code to omit that step from the circuit diagram for clarity's sake.

 ### `simulateSimpleX()`

 This function simply runs the simple Cirq circuit from above.
 Qubits are initialized in the `0` state, so as expected the bit flip results in a measured `1` state: